 When we went looking for plastic-free deodorant packaging, it felt like every available option was just another variant on bad.
 So you can imagine our delight when we finally found the EcoPush—a tube that is totally biodegradable, made by hand, does not deplete forests AND supports reforestation.

 The EcoPush is a paperboard package made from up to 90% recycled materials (80% post-consumer content) with absolutely no plastic or metal.
-We use non-toxic soy and vegetable inks to print drawings of a cat surfing on a whale and a snake working out on the tubes.
+They’re printed with non-toxic soy and vegetable based inks rather than petroleum based inks, featuring drawings of a cat surfing on a whale and a snake working out.
+When the tubes are manufactured, the only production waste is a small amount of these same materials, which are then recycled.
+All of the paper and glues used in the tubes is FDA compliant, and no solvents or harmful chemicals are used in the production process.

 When you’re done with your deodorant, you can toss the tube in your compost bin or bury it in your backyard, where it will biodegrade in only one year.
 They can also be easily recycled without disassembling the container.